 When we got back to the office, I was talking to one of our Regional Vice President’s in the office, this amazing woman, Colby, about how excited and positive I felt after reading the first few chapters and that I was looking forward to reading more of it.
 She informed me that there was a free PDF online and I immediately grabbed my phone, downloaded the PDF, and assigned myself to read at least a chapter a day (side note: the book has 23 chapters and I finished it in 15 days).

 I give this book a 5-star rating.
 It is definitely at the top of my recommendation list.
 The reason for that is because What to Say When You Talk to Yourself, talks about the negative programming that prevents individuals from reaching their full potential and accomplishing their goals.
 Helmsletter tells readers that any amount of inspirational reading or motivational speeches is only temporary and that those methods will only provide us with techniques that could work, IF actually put into practice.
 What to Say When You Talk to Yourself really does a great job at explaining the principles of self-talk in a unique way that reverses negativity, optimizes outlook, focuses on plans/goals and show the achievements of success.
 The key factor of this book that stood out with me was in using affirmative language and telling ourselves the right things in order to reflect and receive a more positive lifestyle.

-BTW: This article is not in any way a promo and I am not receiving any money from posting this.
-I am doing this book review because this book really has changed my perspective on the things I say, not only to myself, but to others.
-As leaders, we should want to be our best self possible.
-But how do we get there and maintain that state?
-My answer is: By reading motivational books, changing our habits for efficiency and productivity, and striving to develop others to be good leaders.
+This book review is not in any way a promotion of the book or the author or otherwise and I am not receiving any money for publishing this.
+I wrote this book review because after reading the book, my perspective has changed on the things I say and think to myself and about others.
+As leaders, we should want to be the best form of ourselves.
+But how do we get there and maintain that positivity?
+My suggestion varies from person to person but I would suggest the following: reading motivational books, changing your habits for efficiency and productivity, and striving to develop yourself and others to be good leaders.